 skidmore theater living newsletter

-Skidmore Theater’s first New Works Lab of Spring 2017 is upon us!
 Created by Lebo Mokoena ’18 and her cast, VOX WOM(A)N is an exploration of modern womanhood through poetry, movement, and song.
-Join the JKBLife team in a meaningful conversation with the cast about what womanhood means to them personally.
-Filmed by Giorgos Petkakis […]
+Join the JKBLife team in a meaningful conversation with the ensemble about what womanhood means to them personally.

 Staff writer Philip Merrick ’19 sits down to speak with a few people involved in the production of Sarah Kane’s 4.48 Psychosis as opening night approaches.

 This week on JKB Life, we meet with director Rachel Karp ’18 and the team of studio lab 4.48 Psychosis and ask them about their process.
 The show, an autobiographical piece written by Sarah Kane, explores the lives of individuals who suffer from mental illness.